anacpe9/docker-arm64v8-alpine-golang/README.md

 Before building images from this image or running containers from those on `x86` architecture execute the following command:

-`docker run --rm --privileged multiarch/qemu-user-static:register --reset`
+`docker run --rm --privileged multiarch/qemu-user-static:latest --reset -p yes`

 As described in its [GitHub project](https://github.com/multiarch/qemu-user-static) this will register the *static QEMU binary* that exists in this base image